hrshdhgd/CoderGPT/README.md

         def subtract(self, a, b):
             return a - b
     ```
+    - To generate test cases for both the `add` function and the `Calculator` class in `example.py`, run the following command:
     ```shell
     $ codergpt write-tests example.py --function add --class Calculator
     ```
-    results in test files being generated that contain test cases for the `add` function and the `Calculator` class.
-The actual content of the test files will depend on the implementation of the `coder.test_writer` method but would typically look something like this:
+    This results in test files being generated that contain test cases for the specified `add` function and the `Calculator` class.
+The output file will be named `test_example.py` and saved in the directory specified by `TEST_DIR`.
+If an `--outfile` is provided, the tests will be written to that file instead.

+    The actual content of the test files will depend on the implementation of the `CodeTester.write_tests` method but would typically include structured tests like this:

     ```python
     import unittest